danwing/cidfi/draft-wing-cidfi.md

 its certificate.

 For an attacker to succeed with the nonce challenge against a victim's UDP 4-tuple the attacker has to send a STUN CIDFI-NONCE packet using the victim's source IP address.
-Such spoofing of a victim's IP address is generally prevented on local networks (e.g., {{?RFC2827}} for IPv4,
+Such spoofing of a victim's IP address is prevented on nearly every network deployment using
-{{?RFC7513}} for IPv6).
+{{?RFC2827}}, {{?RFC7513}}, {{?RFC6105}}, and/or {{?RFC6620}}.
+If
+the attacker can observe the Nonce and transmit that same Nonce ahead of the victim's Nonce, the attacker does not obtain more information via CIDFI.